M-68/context_rank/README.md

 “DSSM stands for Deep Structured Semantic Model, or more general, Deep Semantic Similarity Model” Developed by Microsoft Research(MSR) in 2015 ,the model aims to not only provide better performance on web related tasks.
 In short, character level coding(word hashing technique) within the word boundary which aims to reduce to vocabulary size and greatly help in model scalability when encountering large datasets and also prevent problems regarding misspellings.
 A tri-letter based word hashing technique has been used here as shown in the given figure.# indicates word  START and END A word such as cat  is broken down into #ca ,cat ,at# basically a character tri gram within the word boundary.
 This is then coded into the representation of cat vector.
 Now any new word such as at is generalized from the given at vector already created!
-They claim to have a collision of 22 words in a vocabulary size of 500K!
-Which is only 0.0044%(Mind blowing).
+They claim to have a collision of 22 words in a vocabulary size of **500K**!
+Which is only **0.0044%**(Mind blowing).
 After this stage it is passed through a deep neural network to extract high level semantic features.
-The final stage is a vector of size 128 which is compared using the widely popular cosine similarity to create a Relevance metric ,similarity of an input and document.
+The final stage is a vector of size **128** which is compared using the widely popular cosine similarity to create a Relevance metric ,similarity of an input and document.
 In order to train the model we need to have some target to achieve or optimize!
 For this purpose we apply tanh to the cosine similarity scores .Tanh is used as the function in all hidden and output layers.
-This relevance score is then used to create a posterior probability P(D|Q) using softmax ie in simple terms we are trying to create a conditional probability score of finding an answer D given a query Q.Thus it is a discriminative model.[7]
+This relevance score is then used to create a posterior probability **P(D|Q)** using *softmax* ie in simple terms we are trying to create a conditional probability score of finding an answer **D** given a query **Q**.Thus it is a discriminative model.[7]
 Gamma value here is used as a smoothing factor .
- Finally we minimize the negative log likelihood using Stochastic Gradient Descent(SGD) .
+ Finally we minimize the *negative log likelihood* using Stochastic Gradient Descent(SGD) .
 Each query is compared with various answers and thus we get our final answers after ranking by sorting  the most similar answers using the final posterior probability calculated !Phew!
 Other alternatives to this model include Autoencoders by Hinton , Convolutional DSSM or CDSSM and yes everyone's favourite transformer models.